How To Get Nail Glue Off The Skin – 8 Ways And Precautions

 StyleCraze believes in credibility and giving our readers access to authentic and evidence-based content.
 Our stringent editorial guidelines allow us to only cite from reputed research institutions, academic journals, and medically established studies.
 If you discover any discrepancy in our content, you may contact us.

 Nail glues are used to apply fake nails.
 They are fast-drying and considered safe.
 However, when they come in contact with natural fibers like cotton, they may cause a chemical reaction leading to severe burn injuries (1), (2), (3).
 Wondering how to get nail glue off skin?
 We can help.
 This article offers nail glue removal tips and tricks, and also correct and safe ways of getting them off your skin.
+Moreover, we will also discuss how to prevent accidentally getting nail glue on your skin, making your nail application process smoother.
 Keep reading to know more.

 protip_icon Quick Tip